 Some Business School modules will require you to submit a video file for a piece of assessment.
 This page will help you to prepare for your assessment and submit your video file on Minerva.
 The information on this page is applicable to individual and group video assessments.

-You can ensure that the process of submitting your video file goes smoothly by following two simple approaches outlined below.
+You can ensure that the process of submitting your video file goes smoothly by following the simple approaches outlined below.

 Select each approach to reveal more information.